-Examples of personal information include an individual's name, home or business address, business or personal email, business or personal phone, age, gender, identifying numbers, financial information, physical description, employment, opinions or comments by individuals and of the individual, visual images, and preferences.
+Examples of personal information include an individual’s name, home or business address, business or personal email, business or personal phone, age, gender, identifying numbers, financial information, physical description, employment, opinions or comments by or about individuals, visual images, and preferences.

-Personal information will be shared outside of APEGA as necessary to administer and enforce the Act and to provide reasonable membership services.
+Personal information will be shared outside of APEGA as necessary to carry out and enforce the Act and to provide reasonable membership services.

 5. Collecting Personal Information

-- APEGA has the legal requirement to administer and enforce the Act.
+- APEGA is legally required to administer and enforce the Act.
 APEGA also provides professional support services to members.
-APEGA is permitted under PIPA, the governing documents, and other applicable law to collect personal information for reasonable purposes and as otherwise permitted by applicable law.
+APEGA is permitted under PIPA, the governing documents, and other applicable laws to collect personal information for reasonable purposes and as otherwise permitted by applicable law.

 - When collecting personal information, APEGA will:

-- Limit the collection to what is reasonable to achieve the purposes for which the information was collected or for a use that is consistent with that purpose
+- Collect only what is reasonable for the identified purpose or for a use consistent with the purpose

 - Ensure all individuals can request access to their personal information that APEGA has collected

-- Ensure all individuals have the right under PIPA to seek correction of their personal information if that personal information is incorrect
+- Ensure all individuals have the right to correct their personal information

 - Comply with PIPA, the governing documents, and this policy